Malaeu/AI-Scientist-v2/README.md

 This system autonomously generates hypotheses, runs experiments, analyzes data, and writes scientific manuscripts.
 Unlike [its predecessor](https://github.com/SakanaAI/AI-Scientist), the AI Scientist-v2 removes reliance on human-authored templates, generalizes across ML domains, and employs a progressive agentic tree-search guided by an experiment manager agent.

 > **Note:**
-> The AI Scientist-v2 doesn’t necessarily produce better papers than v1, especially when a strong starting template is available.
+> The AI Scientist-v2 doesn't necessarily produce better papers than v1, especially when a strong starting template is available.
 V1 follows well-defined templates, leading to high success rates, while v2 takes a broader, more exploratory approach with lower success rates.
 V1 works best for tasks with clear objectives and a solid foundation, whereas v2 is designed for open-ended scientific exploration.

 > **Caution!**
 > This codebase will execute LLM-written code.
 There are various risks and challenges associated with this autonomy, including the use of potentially dangerous packages, web access, and potential spawning of processes.
 Use at your own discretion.